Ricette di Sicilia

 - 1

-Dice the courgettes and gently sauté them in a pan with extra virgin olive oil and the two whole garlic cloves.
+Chop the courgettes into small cubes and gently fry them in a pan with a good splash of extra virgin olive oil and two whole garlic cloves.

 - 2

-Add the desalinated capers and let everything simmer for about 15 minutes, stirring occasionally.
+Add the rinsed capers and let everything simmer for about 15 minutes, stirring occasionally.

 - 3

-Stir in the anchovies, chopped parsley, and oregano.
+Stir in the anchovies, finely chopped parsley and oregano.
 Season with salt and pepper, then cook for a few more minutes.

 - 4

-Blend the mixture with a hand blender until you achieve a smooth, creamy sauce.
+Blend the mixture with a hand blender until smooth and creamy.

 - 5

-Cook the pasta until just al dente in plenty of salted water, then drain and transfer it to the pan with the courgette cream.
+Cook the pasta until just al dente in plenty of salted boiling water, drain, then toss it in the pan with the courgette cream.

 - 6

-Toss over a high heat for a couple of minutes to marry the sauce with the pasta beautifully.
+Stir over a lively heat for a couple of minutes to coat the pasta well with the sauce.

 - 7

-Serve immediately, finished with a generous sprinkle of grated caciocavallo and a drizzle of cold-pressed olive oil.
+Serve piping hot, generously sprinkled with grated caciocavallo and a drizzle of good-quality olive oil.

 💡 Tips and Variations